MountainBikeTx.com

 • Figure 8 - Exactly as the name implies.

-• Network - Generally consists of multiple trails in various forms making up one trail system.
+• Network - Generally consists of multiple trails in

-• Various or random - These trails don't fit precisely in either of the first three categories, yet aren't really a network, either.
+in either of the first three categories, yet aren't really a network,

-Links to third party trail maps.
-If a link is dead (i.e. Page Not Found error), please let us know.
+If a link is dead (e.g., Page Not Found error), please let us know.

 This is the fee for day use ONLY, though we may list additional fees.
 Many locations allow for camping and some do not charge full, if any fees, for children.
 Please check their respective websites for current fees.

-If applicable, individual section or trail names of a larger park may be listed here and/or other names the trail may be known by.
+or trail names of a larger park may be listed here and/or other names

-If n/a is entered it means either the trail lacks named sections or this information is currently unknown.
+If n/a is entered it means either the trail lacks named

 Third-party links to additional information regarding the trail or park, to include videos.
 When available, the official site for the park or trail will be listed here.

 Telephone number(s) and email links will be listed here if they are available.
-These come in handy to confirm that trails are open and for making reservations if you wish to camp (if available).
+These come in handy to confirm that trails are open and for making reservations if you wish to camp (where available).

 For those trails we have personally rode, a review will usually be included here.
-You are also more than welcome to submit a review using our New Trail/Review form regardless as to whether a trail or park has been reviewed already or not.
+You are also more than welcome to submit a review using our New Trail/Review form, regardless as to whether a trail or park has been reviewed already or not.